-As we continue to scale telemedicine approaches in the COVID-19 pandemic and beyond, there will be many advanced features that can be implemented and optimized for safety net settings.
-We expect to refresh and expand this section of our toolkit in the coming months with real-world case studies and examples from CCI’s Connected Care Accelerator, which launched in mid-2020.
+As we continue to scale telemedicine approaches in the COVID-19 pandemic and beyond, there will be many advanced features that can be implemented and optimized for safety-net settings.

 Key topics for optimization of telehealth include: